 This is not meant to teach the very elementary steps in bowl making, but to provide an environment for growth in your craft skills.
 Rather, the purpose of this class is to explore some new and/or additional bowl shapes that will take your skills to a new level of tool work and control.
 Discussion and importance is given to understanding the cutting characteristics that are necessary to complete each shape and proper tool selection to help conquer the pitfalls of poor technique.
 As with every class, much emphasis is given in a demonstration of tool sharpening without which none of us can cut well.
-We will be using a swept back or "Irish Grind" bowl gouge as the primary tool, as well as bottoming bowl gouges, bowl and negative rake scrapers.
+We will be using a 40/40 bowl gouge, a bottoming bowl gouge, and a swept back or "Irish Grind" bowl gouge as the primary shaping tools, and finishing cuts with bowl and negative rake scrapers.
 We will briefly introduce specialty tools as necessary to create crisp and clean details.
 After turning, sanding and finishing will become of greater importance than previously done to give a better product for every day use.

 Saturday August 3rd at 9:00 a.m. til 3:30 p.m.
 Maximum class size is 6 students.